quinctilis/ism-scores/README.md

 ```shell
 python -m unittest ism_test.GetHistory
 ```
-We have slowed it down on purpose in order not to reach [rate limits on the server](https://en.wikipedia.org/wiki/Wayback_Machine#:~:text=Starting%20in%20October%202019%2C%20users,requests%20and%20retrievals%20per%20minute.).
-So please be patient for that test to finish.
-It usually takes ~10 min.
+We use proxies to avoid hitting rate limits.
+Please be patient as the test can take up to 5 minutes to complete.

 Once the data is dumped into disk, we can generate a historical report by executing:
 ```shell